-Summary: Signatory Cyprus has committed to ratifying the convention, but its parliament still has not approved draft ratification legislation introduced in 2011.
-Cyprus has participated in several meetings of the convention, most recently in September 2016.
-It however abstained from the vote on a key UN resolution on the convention in December 2016.
+Summary: Signatory Cyprus has committed to ratify the convention, but its parliament still has not approved draft ratification legislation introduced in 2011.
+Cyprus has participated in several meetings of the convention, most recently in September 2017.
+It, however, abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2017.

 Cyprus states that it has never used or produced cluster munitions.
-It has not provided information on the quantities and types of its stockpiled cluster munitions, but in June 2017, Bulgaria reported that in 2014 it received 3,760 cluster munitions and 2,559 submunitions transferred from Cyprus for the purposes of stockpile destruction.
-The stocks have not been destroyed, as of July 2016.
+It has not provided information on its stockpiled cluster munitions, but transferred 3,760 cluster munitions and 2,559 submunitions to Bulgaria in 2014 for the purposes of destruction.

 The Republic of Cyprus signed the Convention on Cluster Munitions on 23 September 2009.

-Cyprus participated in one international conference of the Oslo Process to develop the convention text (Vienna in December 2007), but attended the formal negotiations of the convention in Dublin in May 2008 and the Convention on Cluster Munitions Signing Conference in Oslo in December 2008 only as an observer.
+Cyprus participated in one international conference of the Oslo Process to develop the convention text in Vienna in December 2007, but attended the formal negotiations of the convention in Dublin in May 2008 and the Convention on Cluster Munitions Signing Conference in Oslo in December 2008 only as an observer.

 Cyprus informed the Monitor in 2012 that it has never used, produced, or transferred cluster munitions.

-Cyprus has not disclosed information on the size or status of its stockpile of cluster munitions or provided a voluntary Article 7 report with information on its stockpiled cluster munitions.
+Cyprus has not provided information on the quantities and types of its stockpiled cluster munitions orsubmitted a voluntary Article 7 transparency report detailing such information.

-In June 2017, however, Bulgaria reported that it has 3,760 4.2-inch OF projectile for mortar GRM 20 and 2,559 M20G submunitions on its territory that were transferred from Cyprus in 2014 for the purposes of stockpile destruction.
-According to Bulgaria the cluster munitions are held by the private company EXPAL Bulgaria, which it said “should apply for and obtain a permission for destruction of [the cluster munitions].”
+However, Cyprus transferred 3,760 4.2-inch OF projectiles for the GRM 20 mortar system and 2,559 M20G submunitions to Bulgaria in 2014 for the purposes of stockpile destruction, according to Bulgaria’s 2017 transparency report for the convention.
+According to Bulgaria, the cluster munitions are held by the private company EXPAL Bulgaria, which it said “should apply for and obtain a permission for destruction of [the cluster munitions].”

-It is not clear if Cyprus possess other stocks of cluster munitions.
-It has 122mm BM-21 Grad multiple launch rockets, but it is not known if these weapons have cluster munition warheads.
-Cyprus acquired other systems capable of delivering submunitions, including Zuzana 155mm howitzers imported via Greece from Slovakia in 2007 and M63 Plamen and M77 Oganj multiple-barrel rocket launchers from Yugoslavia in the 1980s.
+Cyprus has 122mm BM-21 Grad multiple launch rockets, but it is not known if these weapons have cluster munition warheads.
+Cyprus acquired other systems capable of delivering submunitions, including Zuzana 155mm howitzers imported via Greece from Slovakia in 2007 and M63 Plamenand M77 Oganjmultiple-barrel rocket launchers from Yugoslavia in the 1980s.

 Additionally, in 2010, a Ministry of Foreign Affairs official asserted that Turkish armed forces “have stocked considerable quantities of cluster bombs in the occupied territory of the Republic [of Cyprus].”

-Cyprus has not indicated if it intends to retain cluster munitions for research or training.
+Cyprus has not indicated if it will retain cluster munitions for research or training.

-Explanation of Vote by Cyprus, UNGA First Committee on Disarmament and International Security, New York, 4 November 2015.
-See also, “Implementation of the Convention on Cluster Munitions,” UNGA Resolution 70/54, 7 December 2015.
+Explanation of Vote by Cyprus, UNGA First Committee on Disarmament and International Security, New York, 4 November 2015; “Implementation of the Convention on Cluster Munitions,” UNGA Resolution 70/54, 7 December 2015.
+See also, Explanation of Vote by Cyprus, UNGA First Committee on Disarmament and International Security, New York, 31 October 2016; and “Implementation of the Convention on Cluster Munitions,” UNGA Resolution 71/45, December 2016.

 In April 2014, a Cypriot representative informed the CMC that the ratification process had been put on hold for three years because of the country’s financial situation and International Monetary Fund (IMF) restrictions that inhibit Cyprus from spending funds to meet its anticipated stockpile destruction obligations.
 CMC meeting with Georgeos S. Yiangou, Counsellor, Deputy Permanent Representative, Permanent Mission of Cyprus to the UN in Geneva, Convention on Cluster Munitions Intersessional Meetings, Geneva, 10 April 2014.
 In September 2012, officials said that draft ratification legislation introduced in 2011 was still awaiting parliamentary approval, leaving the ratification process “stalled” but “not suspended.”
 CMC meeting with George Stavrinou, Attaché, Security Policy Department, Ministry of Foreign Affairs, Convention on Cluster Munitions Third Meeting of States Parties, Oslo, 13 September 2012.